arfuentes/ArrayAutoMerge/README.md

 ## Usage
 In my particular case I used this class in a _codeigniter_ project, calling `auto_merge` passing the output of the method `result_array()`, which returns the query result as a pure array; but it’s quite normal in PHP to execute queries against a database and return the dataset as an array of records, where every record is an array with the field names as the keys.

-Let’s consider the following PostgreSQL query based on the [chinook database](https://github.com/lerocha/chinook-database), which take all the customers, invoices and invoice lines for all the invoices created in 2013 with billing country equal to United Kingdom:
+Let’s consider the following PostgreSQL query based on the [chinook database](https://github.com/lerocha/chinook-database), which takes all the customers, invoices and invoice lines for all the invoices created in 2013 with billing country equal to United Kingdom:
 ```sql
 SELECT c."CustomerId"    AS "Id",
        c."FirstName",